Management of end-of-life tyres (waste tyres)

 Waste tyres are defined in the Environmental Protection Regulation 2019 as 'end-of-life tyres' (EOL tyres) and refer to a used tyre that is no longer attached to a vehicle.
 It is important to note that an EOL tyre is not a reflection of its 'lawfulness' or whether it still has legal tread remaining for road use.

-The Department of Environment, Science and Innovation (the department) regulates the storage, transport and disposal of particular waste (including EOL tyres) that presents a higher risk to human health and the environment.
+The Department of the Environment, Tourism, Science and Innovation (the department) regulates the storage, transport and disposal of particular waste (including EOL tyres) that presents a higher risk to human health and the environment.

 All parties involved in the generation, transport and receipt (including disposal or reuse) of EOL tyres collectively are referred to as waste handlers.
 Every person, as a waste handler, has legal obligations for the lawful transportation, disposal, and management of waste.